-When booking vacations here in the Turks and Caicos Islands, I frequently am asked about what the best Providenciales beaches are.
-Since I am passionate about this area, I am more than happy to run at the mouth and tell people of the many truly incredible beaches we have down here.
-And because this question seems to be of interest to so many, I have decided to jot down a list of the Top 5 beaches you will find in Provo, and generally what each is notable for.
+When booking vacations here in the Turks and Caicos Islands, I’m frequently asked about the best beaches on Providenciales.
+Since I’m super passionate about this area, it’s easy for me to go on and on about the many incredible beaches we have here.
+And because this question seems to be of interest to so many, I’ve decided to jot down a list of the top 5 beaches you will find in Provo, along with what makes each of them so special.

-Grace Bay Beach is at the top of our list.
-It really deserves its own place outside of the “Top 5.”
+No surprise here — Grace Bay Beach always tops the list.
+But it really deserves its own place outside of the “Top 5.”
 Why?
 Beautiful, soft powdery sand.
 Brilliant turquoise waters.
 A sanctuary from life in the outside world.

-Grace Bay is such a special place that it was ranked as the #2 beach in the world by TripAdvisor earlier in 2015 (check out my video blog on Grace Bay beach.) and the island of Providenciales itself received a 2015 TrpAdvisor Travellers’ Choice Award.
+Grace Bay is such a special place that it has been ranked the #1 beach in the world many times, by Conde Nast Traveler, TripAdvisor and more.
+And the island of Providenciales itself is also often ranked among the best in the world.

 A Local Chooses the Top 5 Beaches on Providenciales